Cuba 'considers releasing more political prisoners'

 Numbers vary from about 40 to 100 people.

-The process may already be under way.'Not prepared'
+The process may already be under way.

 The head of the Cuban Human Rights Commission, Elizardo Sanchez, says that nine new inmates have been approached by security officials asking if they would be prepared to leave the country with their families.

 The death of a dissident hunger striker in jail earlier this year brought widespread international criticism of Cuba's human rights record.

 The original 52 prisoners - whom the government agreed to release in July - were all arrested following the crackdown on non-violent opposition groups.